mavryk-network/mavryk-taquito/packages/webmavryk-mavlet-wallet/README.md

      This file has been modified for the WebMavryk fork of Taquito by Mavryk Dynamics (2025).
      Original project: Taquito by ECAD Labs Inc. -->

-# WebMavryk Beacon Wallet package
+# WebMavryk Mavlet Wallet package

 _Documentation can be found [here](https://webmavryk.mavryk.org/docs/wallet_API)_
-_TypeDoc style documentation is available [here](https://webmavryk.mavryk.org/typedoc/modules/_webmavryk_beacon_wallet.html)_
+_TypeDoc style documentation is available [here](https://webmavryk.mavryk.org/typedoc/modules/_webmavryk_mavlet_wallet.html)_

 ## General Information

-`@mavrykdynamics/webmavryk-beacon-wallet` is an npm package implementing the TZIP-10 standard that describes the communication between decentralized applications and wallets.
+`@mavrykdynamics/webmavryk-mavlet-wallet` is an npm package implementing the TZIP-10 standard that describes the communication between decentralized applications and wallets.
 The package provides developers a way to connect a dapp built with WebMavryk to a wallet giving the freedom to the users of the dapp to choose the wallet they want.

 ## Install

 Install the package as follows

 ```
-npm install @mavrykdynamics/webmavryk-beacon-wallet
+npm install @mavrykdynamics/webmavryk-mavlet-wallet
 ```

 ## Usage